petergardfjall/dotfiles/cheat/sheets/go.cheat.md

     m["b"] = 2
     delete(m, "b")

+Map keys may be of any type that is comparable.
+The language spec defines this precisely, but in short, comparable types are boolean, numeric, string, pointer, channel, and interface types, and structs or arrays that contain only those types.
+Notably absent from the list are slices, maps, and functions; these types cannot be compared using `==`, and may not be used as map keys.

 If the requested key doesn't exist, we get the value type's zero value.

     m["c"] // -> 0